Australian rules football in Tasmania: AFL clubs sell home games to Tasmania

-The Return of the Statewide League (2009-)
+Attendance at these matches, per capita, up to the 2000s and 2010s were the highest in Australia with an average of more than 16,000 per game.
+Tasmanian Devils VFL home crowds averaged 4,000 a season until the Devils unpopular alignment with AFL club North Melbourne began in 2006.
+Many viewed it as an AFL attempt at club relocation and as a result average AFL attendances halved after the club began playing home games in Hobart.

+Tasmanian Football League: 2009–

 After an eight-year absence, the Tasmanian Football League made a return in 2009.
 Ten teams were initially represented: from the south, North Hobart, Glenorchy, Hobart, Clarence, Lauderdale; from the north, Launceston, North Launceston, South Launceston; and from the north-western coast, Burnie and Devonport.
 All clubs except for Lauderdale had at some stage been part of the original Statewide League.

 The league's membership underwent changes in 2014.
 South Launceston left the league and was replaced by the newly established Western Storm, based in western Launceston; North Hobart was disbanded and reincorporated into a new club called Hobart City; and Hobart, which was to have been a joint partner in the Hobart City club before withdrawing from the deal, was replaced by the Tigers FC, based in Kingston.